apppies/write-ups/htb/machines/blue.md

 done
 ```

-The groom number of 40 might need some adaption, in this case 40 seems to work
+The groom number might need some fine tuning, in this case 40 seems to work

 ```bash
 $ nc -nlvp 4444